-How to Write in Markdown: A Practical Guide for Authors
+How to Write a Book in Markdown: Complete 2026 Guide

-Markdown explained for authors: essential syntax, advantages for book writing, recommended tools (Obsidian, iA Writer, VS Code), and how to export to epub or PDF.
+Markdown guide for book authors 2026: syntax basics, best tools (Obsidian, iA Writer, Typora, VS Code), Word comparison, export to epub & PDF.

-For book authors, Markdown offers a decisive advantage: the source file is clean, portable, and can be converted to any format (epub, PDF, DOCX) without pre-processing.
-That's why many professional authors have adopted it as their primary writing format.
+For book authors in 2026, Markdown offers a decisive advantage: the source file is clean, portable, can be opened anywhere, version-controlled with Git, written on any device including mobile, and converted to any format (epub, PDF, DOCX) without pre-processing.
+That's why a growing number of professional authors have adopted it as their primary writing format, and why publishing tools now treat Markdown as a first-class import format alongside Word.

 Essential Markdown Syntax for a Book